lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 * a hyperreal $x$ is *finite* if $\lvert x \rvert\le r$ for some $r\in\mathbb{R}$
 * every finite hyperreal $x$ has a *standard part* $\textrm{st}(x)\in\mathbb{R}$ with $x\approx\textrm{st}(x)$

 There's not enough space here to go through everything.
 Suffice it to say that things work reasonably.
-The infinite numbers turn out to be the reciprocal is of nonzero infinitesimals (division by zero still being undefined).
+The infinite numbers turn out to be the reciprocals of nonzero infinitesimals (division by zero still being undefined).
 If two quantities are infinitely close then so are the results of arithmetic operations.
 It's all coherent, while at the same time we can construct $\epsilon$ as well as its reciprocal $\omega$ such that $\lvert\epsilon\rvert<1/n$ and $n<\omega$ for all natural numbers $n$.

 "What do you mean, *construct*?"